matt-d-brown/vuemerang/docs/components/chip.md

  - name: icon-pack
    type: String
    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
-If not set, icon will default to Material Icons. ex.
+If not set, icon will default to Eva Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
-   default: material-icons
+   default: eva
  - name: close-icon
    type: String
    parameters: null